DIGOARTHUR/github-automated-repos/README.md

 <br>

-- `description`: This is the description given to your repository.
+- `description`: this is the description given to your repository.
 Refers to the About /Description field of your GitHub.

 <div align="center">
 <img  alt="description_Props"   src="https://user-images.githubusercontent.com/59892368/219117260-5bdb1fbb-c58b-4ad9-938a-068b58c72f27.png">